 A series of important historical events followed one another over the years; in 1909 the residence was the site of the visit of the Tsar Nicholas II, in the 1925 the wedding of the Princess Mafalda and in the 1930, those of the Prince Umberto II who received the residence as a gift.

-Precisely at the same is the finding at the others Savoy residences of numerous family paintings, preserved in the Portraits Gallery and a collection of documentation on the Shroud of Turin.
+The procurement from the others is due to the same Savoy residences of numerous family paintings, preserved in the Portraits Gallery and a collection of documentation on the Shroud of Turin.

 Some blocks of apartments on the second floor were restored, including the bathrooms and the music lounge.
-Paretti and ceilings were decorated in futurist style by Fiore Martelli, an illustrious pupil Giò Ponti.
+Paretti and ceilings were decorated in futurist style by Fiore Martelli, pupil of the illustrious Giò Ponti.

-In the 1946, after the results of a institutional referendum, castle was closed and lawyer to the Italian State.
-The princesses Jolanda, Giovanna and the heirs of Mafalda filed a lawsuit about the illegitimacy of the donation of the 1930 to Umberto II.
+In the 1946, after the results of a institutional referendum, castle was closed and advocated to the Italian State.
+Princesses Jolanda, Giovanna and Mafalda's heirs filed a lawsuit on the illegitimacy of the 1930 donation to Umberto II.
 Nevertheless the Court of Cassation decreed, in the 1972, that only a fifth of the building was confiscable but that to the Italian State the right of first refusal had to be guaranteed, in case of sale.

-In the 1980, after a thirty-four year exile, Umberto II decided to sell the entire property to the State with a single clause: that the residence and all the attached properties, were related to the theme of "knowledge" and therefore, that this would determine a use of the dwelling destined to cultural activities.
+In the 1980, after a thirty-four year exile, Umberto II decided to sell the entire property to the State with a single clause: that the residence and all the annexed properties were related to the theme of "knowledge" and therefore, that this would determine a use of the dwelling intended for cultural activities.

 Reopened in the 1994, the place of residence it is largely visited and is the subject of constants restorations conservative in nature to preserve the structure and bring the noble floors back to their former glory.